Concept Behind ELV Machines

 The reduction of energy levels in terms of classroom OH&S: minimises arcing flash, skin burns, material burning &/or fire due to inadvertent incorrect &/or short-circuit connections.

 The output shafts are fitted with relatively large smooth surface steel couplings which enable the apprentice/student, with relative safety, to physically grasp the output shaft in the palm of their hand.
-This feature enables the apprentice/student to physically load, or stall, the machines by hand and physically feel the differences in starting torque, whist observing ammeter current changes, to physically confirm the “abstract” predictions of their theoretical calculations
+This feature enables the apprentice/student to physically load, or stall, the machines by hand and to physically feel the differences in starting torque, whist observing ammeter current changes, to physically confirm the “abstract” predictions of their theoretical calculations

 These are outcomes which cannot be reproduced using full voltage(LV) high power machines.